 The Proteins tab provides a protein-centric view, closely resembling the Mascot Peptide Summary report, with the peptide matches grouped into protein hits.
 This is a more natural arrangement if you are only interested in the significant matches, or the matches assigned to a particular protein.
-We added this tab in Distiller 2.2 as part of support for quantitation.

 As far as possible, the selected node is synchronised between the two tabs, making it easy to switch between the two views.
-The Format options node at the top of the proteins tree is equivalent to the Format controls at the top of the Mascot Peptide Summary report
+The Format options node at the top of the proteins tree is similar to the Format controls at the top of the HTML summary reports